5v1988/kanstructor/README.md

 - Write automated tests in plain Yaml
 - Design visual tests in a matter of minutes
+- Use OpenCV and/or Bitmap comparison to perform visual tests
 - Scale up browser compatibility checks
 - Of course, hassle-free installation